 According to Tim, you can divide your project research into five parts.
 Each step of research brings value to your project.

 - Potential Blog Partners: You must have an in-depth look at the successful people who ran the same Kickstarter campaigns as you.

-- Site Traffic Record: you must keep a track record of the blogs which can be a potential publishers for you.
-It will help you to get the bigger picture of your media coverage.
+- Site Traffic Record: you must keep a track record of the blogs that can be potential publishers for you.
+This will help you to get the bigger picture of your media coverage.

 - Make a Record of the Reach of your Promotor Blogs: ask your VA to make an excel worksheet to record the activities of visitors on a blog.